thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 ECW{H4v3_FuN_1n_7H3_L0D3R}
 ```

-I hope you liked it and that you learned things about the loader !
+I hope you liked it and that you learned things about the loader!

 ## Conclusion

-We hope you had fun with these challenges and you definitely learnt something even if you did not get through it.
+We hope you had fun with these challenges and you definitely learned something even if you did not get through it.
 We will be glad to meet you during the CTF final and discuss about theses challenges and uncover our jobs in more details.

 We look forward to reading your write-ups and techniques you used in order to solve these challenges.